catalyst/moodle-tool_objectfs/README.md

 ### Azure Blob Storage

-*Azure Storage container guide*
+*Azure Storage container guide with the CLI*

-It is possible to install the CLI locally to administer the storage account.
+It is possible to install the Azure CLI locally to administer the storage account.
 [The Azure CLI can be obtained here.](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)

-- Obtain the storage account keys to be used for setting up the container and access policy via the CLI tool or visit the [Azure Portal](https://portal.azure.com).
+- Visit the [Online Azure Portal](https://portal.azure.com) or use the Azure CLI to obtain the storage account keys.
+These keys are used to setup the container, configure an access policy and acquire a Shared Access Signature.
 ```
+az login

 az storage account keys list \
   --resource-group <resource_group_name> \
   --account-name <storage_account_name>
 ```

 - Create a private container in a storage account.